YuankaiQi/REVERIE/README.md

 # REVERIE: Remote Embodied Visual Referring Expression in Real Indoor Environments

-### :star2: News: The REVERIE Challenge on ACL Workshop 2020 is open!
-More details see [here](https://alvr-workshop.github.io/).
+### :star2: Results of The 1st REVERIE Challenge on ACL Workshop 2020!
+More details see [here](https://yuankaiqi.github.io/REVERIE_Challenge/index.html).

 Here are the pre-released code and data for the CVPR 2020 paper [REVERIE: Remote Embodied Visual Referring Expression in Real Indoor Environments](https://arxiv.org/abs/1904.10151)